watson/stackman/README.md

 [CallSite](#callsite-api) objects (a call site is a frame in the stack trace).

+Will return `null` if a valid stack cannot be extracted.

 ### `var properties = stackman.properties(err)`

 Given an error object, this function will return an object containing